fwitte/fluprodia/docs/usage.rst

     :align: center

 The script to generate the results is the following code snippet.
 Just add it into your plotting code and it will create the results shown.
+An interface automatically generating a dictionary for every component of the network is planned in future versions of TESPy.

 .. code-block:: python